Start a Free Chat

 How does payment work at Ruijin Hospital?

 All treatment fees are paid directly to Ruijin Hospital in Chinese yuan (RMB).
-As a public hospital, Ruijin does not accept international credit cards for inpatient treatment or surgery.
+Accepted payment methods vary by hospital — your China Care coordinator will confirm before you travel.
 A deposit is typically required at admission; the remaining balance is settled before discharge.
-We advise patients to arrange RMB exchange before arrival.
 Payment is made directly to the hospital.
 China Care does not collect or process medical payments on your behalf; your coordination fee is paid to China Care separately and in advance.

 What is the difference between the IMC ward and the general ward at Ruijin?

-China Care coordinates your case with Ruijin Hospital’s International Medical Centre.
+China Care coordinates your case with Ruijin Hospital’s International Medical Center.
 Treatment costs are quoted directly by the hospital.
 We never add to or mark up the hospital’s quoted treatment cost.